mongodb-developer/workshop/README.md

 This hands-on workshop is designed to familiarize you with all aspects of MongoDB, from deploying a cluster, to loading data to creating services to access that data.

-This workshop is divided into two parts, with Part 1 focusing on Atlas, our fully managed database service, and Part 2 focusing on Stitch, our serverless application platorm.
-Each part contains several lab exercises.
+This workshop foucsuses on Atlas, our fully managed database service.
+The workshop contains several lab exercises.
 Don’t worry about completing all lab exercises in this sitting.
 The free environment you create in this lab will be yours forever.

 ## Prerequisites